DominikaDu/QSmooth/README.md

 For SDSS quasars from a spec-PLATE-MJD-FIBER.fits file, we also provide a routine to mask out all sky lines listed in Table 30 of [Stoughton et al. (2002)](https://iopscience.iop.org/article/10.1086/324741/pdf) as well as all pixels that were flagged as highly uncertain by the SDSS pipelines.

-For a detailed account of the smoothing procedure, please refer to Appendix B in [Durovcikova et al. 2020](https://academic.oup.com/mnras/article-abstract/493/3/4256/5741730?redirectedFrom=fulltext).
+For a detailed account of the smoothing procedure, please refer to Appendix B in [Ďurovčíková et al. 2020](https://academic.oup.com/mnras/article-abstract/493/3/4256/5741730?redirectedFrom=fulltext).

 ## Example usage